-Lorena suddenly slammed on the breaks.
+Lorena suddenly slammed on the brakes.
 She couldn’t see exactly what it was, but there was something large in the middle of the road.
 The placement seemed very precise.
 It wasn’t an animal or a box.
 She wasn’t sure what it was, but it sure looked like…. yes…. she stopped and put on her flashers and got out of the car.
 Yes.
 It was what she thought it was.
 Large, and white.
 Three tiers.
 Fondant ribbons in peach and gray on the top.
-Peach flowers cascading down the side.
+Peach flowers cascade down the side.
 A wedding cake.
 A very elaborate one.
 More salmon than peach…a slight touch of pink to the fondant.

 Lorena was bumfuzzled.
 Who?
 What?
 But more importantly Why?